Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 Since I really don’t have any side effects from my second targeted therapy, there’s no real advantage to getting off of it at this point.

-I’m still on what’s termed “active treatment,” so I still see my oncologist every three months.
-Every three months I have a CT scan of my neck and my chest to check my lungs and check that lesion.
-Every six months, I have a brain MRI.
+I’m still on what’s termed “active treatment,” so I still see my oncologist every 3 months.
+Every 3 months, I have a CT scan of my neck and my chest to check my lungs and check that lesion.
+Every 6 months, I have a brain MRI.
 That’s the ongoing treatment at this point.

 Navigating Life with Cancer